Double or Nothing

 As the memory surfaced, Angel’s smile dropped away.
 Asking seriously this time, “Why are you here?” he knew there was more to it than Cordelia just popping in for a visit.
 While he felt certain there was nothing sexual going on between the Watcher and cheerleader, he suddenly needed to know what it was, feeling an irrational wave of possessiveness rise within him.

 “Never mind.
-Ignore me.
-I’m sorry, Cordy,” Angel pleaded understanding.
+Sorry, Cordy,” Angel pleaded understanding.
 The need to tell her what was going on suddenly became unavoidable.
 “This thing with Buffy has me so frustrated I can’t even think straight.”

 Understanding suddenly dawned as Cordelia realized why a vampire who could no longer have sex might feel frustrated.
 Some of the demonology books she had read were actually rather informative.
 Sex Ed of the demon world.
 It was the one research topic Cordelia found interesting enough to actually study.